MoiKeyboard/moi-bkr/src/bot_gateway/README.md

 3. **Telegram Bot** (`bots/telegram_bot.py`) - Implementation of the Telegram bot
 4. **FastAPI App** (`app.py`) - Webhook endpoint for receiving Telegram updates

+### Core Components

+- **BotPlatform (Abstract Class)**: Defines the interface that all bot implementations must follow, including methods for webhook verification, command parsing, response formatting, and health checks.

+- **TelegramBot**: Implements the BotPlatform interface for Telegram, handling webhook validation, command parsing, and routing to appropriate command handlers.

+- **MarketClient**: Communicates with the market scanner API, providing methods to trigger scans, get trending stocks, and perform health checks.

+- **FastAPI App**: Provides HTTP endpoints for the webhook and health check, connecting external requests to the bot functionality.

 ## Development

 ### Adding New Commands